WoWAnalyzer/WoWAnalyzer/CONTRIBUTING.SPEC.md

 See Holy Paladin's healing done. (more docs coming)

 # Add cast efficiency
-Cast Efficiency is a tab below the statistic boxes that shows stats on the number of casts per spell and can include suggestions for spell casts that are below preferred thresholds.
+Cast Efficiency is a tab below the statistic boxes that shows stats concerning the number of ability uses and includes suggestions for spellcasts that are below preferred thresholds.

 To create and show this tab, in your class-specialization's `CombatParser.js` add two lines of code:
-* `import CastEfficiency from './Modules/Features/CastEfficiency';`
+* `import CastEfficiency from './Modules/Features/CastEfficiency';` in the list of imports at the top
-* `castEfficiency: CastEfficiency,` in the specModules
+* `castEfficiency: CastEfficiency,` in the specModules block

 **Note**: Enhancement Shaman currently has its CastEfficiency in `./Modules/Main/` instead of Features.